Kichigina-S/SomeGame/README.md

 If kick was successful you would see some sting in terminal.<br>
 Else you wouldn't.<br><br>

 Also you can heal your Player.
 BUT!
-Only three times.<br>
+Only four times.<br>
 So, if you wanna heal use method healPlayer(Player player).<br>

 ## The end